Doing Business with Excello Law

 - We will update you on the cost of your matter as deemed reasonably appropriate by us but in any event, no less than every six months;

 - We will update you on whether the likely outcomes still justify the likely costs and risks associated with your matter whenever there is a material change in circumstances;

 - We will update you on the likely timescales for each stage of this matter and any important changes in those estimates;

 - We will continue to review whether there are alternative methods by which your matter can be funded.

 Conversely however, we would ask that you provide us with timely, accurate and clear instructions and provide all documentation required to complete your matter in a timely manner.

 Our policy is one of strict compliance with the statutory regulations and therefore we shall not be able to act upon your instructions until we have completed those procedures we deem necessary to satisfy the legislation and regulations to which we are subject.
 We use third-party search agencies (Quill Pinpoint AML System and Searchpoint) to verify your identity and validate your address solely for the purposes of fulfilling our Anti-Money Laundering obligations.
 You give us permission to use these third party search agencies and to obtain information about you for these purposes only.
-We will not charge you for expenses or time arising from our obligation to comply with anti-money laundering regulations unless we request and obtain your approval in advance.
+We reserve the right to charge you at cost for the searches we are required to undertake with these third-party search agencies.
+We will not however charge you for our time arising from our obligation to comply with anti-money laundering regulations unless we request and obtain your approval in advance.

 We shall communicate with you separately in respect of the procedures referred to.